 Students over the age of 18 will be allowed to sign themselves out.
-Confirmation from the parent/guardian will be attempted once the early dismissal is confirmed with a parent/guardian.

-All parents/guardians and authorized and emergency contacts pick up students from school will be asked to provide the school's main office with a photo ID at the time of dismissal.
-Should a parent/guardian need to make changes to his or her emergency list, he or she should contact the school's main office to update the Emergency Contact Form.
+All parents/guardians and authorized and emergency contacts who pick up students from school will be asked to provide the school's main office with a photo ID at the time of dismissal.
+Should a parent/guardian need to make changes to their emergency list, they should contact the school's main office to update the Emergency Contact Form.
 School administrators will deny the dismissal of a student to any person(s) not listed as authorized as an emergency contact, or if additional confirmation is needed, as Perspectives takes student safety very seriously.